Recognize an infinitive when you find one.

 In fact, an infinitive will occasionally require splitting, sometimes for meaning and sometimes for sentence cadence.
 One of the most celebrated split infinitives begins every episode of Star Trek: "To boldly go where no one has gone before ...."
 Boldly to go?
 To go boldly?
 Neither option is as effective as the original!

 When you are making the decision to split or not to split, consider your audience.
 If the piece of writing is very formal and you can maneuver the words to avoid splitting the infinitive, then do so.
-If you like the infinitive split and know that its presence will not hurt the effectiveness of your writing, leave it alone.
+If you like the infinitive split and know that its presence will not hurt the effectiveness of your writing (or grade), leave it alone.